BetterDiscord/docs/docs/users/index.md

 ### Public Servers

 BetterDiscord adds a public server directory sourced from [DiscordServers.com](https://discordservers.com/).
-This is different from the built-in discovery feature of Discord because DiscordServer is a community run listing and does not have the same requirements as discovery.
+This is different from the built-in discovery feature of Discord because DiscordServer is a community-run listing and does not have the same requirements as discovery.

 ### Dual Boot